hectorbarquero/university-COMP266/Unit 3/learningDiary.rst

 - Figuring out how to keep scope and specificity of CSS was tricky.
 My CSS is actually one large file called ``styles.css`` generated from my SCSS when I run the command ``npm run sass`` to execute the generic SASS build script.
 It's nice because I can manage complex style sheets as modules, but it's tedious to manage selector scope.
 I had to debug a few things and settle with some common global values.

-- Learning about the syntax of SCSS was interesting.
-This made the unit worthwhile because CSS by itself is not new to me.
-I was able to do some things that bare metal vanilla CSS can't do, and I could take advantage of some features like nesting, indentation, variables, and functions, right inside my SCSS.
+- SCSS learning curve.
+After a lot of reading, I was able to do some things that bare metal vanilla CSS can't do, and I could take advantage of some features like nesting, indentation, variables, and functions, right inside my SCSS.

-- The down side of this unit was having to tackle some problems with HTML and CSS only.
-I think the units that will challenge me the most are 5-7, and I needed some contextual knowledge from 4-7 in this unit in order to save myself some technical debt.
-What I ended up doing was studying ahead and completing javascript courses in order to accomplish what I needed, since otherwise, it was hard to visualize if the CSS was *working* without the accompanying javascript to do transformations like animation or transitions.
-I'll submit some of these in unit 4 or 5, although it might be problematic to submit in unit 4 since I programmed these myself.

-- I foresee myself needing to undo a few things in later units.
-My temporary implementations of javascript are crude and not my best writing, but they work.
+- Minor edits to HTML as seen in source code.
+Download my .zip, and diff the two files to see where I had issues.
+I ended up needing to add more classes, or restructure a few tags to allow the specificity to be applied correctly.

 Related topics